Manzanit0/Encounters/README.md

 # Encounters

-Proof of concept application with Xamarin Forms - it's purpose is mainly to allow folks to access their daily prayers and type down some thoughts.
+Proof of concept application with Xamarin Forms whose purpose is mainly to provide access to nearby churches and some access to liturgical texts.